Exeteres/infra/registry/devcontainer/README.md

-# All-in-one devcontainer
+# Dev Container

-Here is a universal devcontainer image which I use for all my projects.
+Here is a set of pre-build dev container images which I use for all my projects.
-It contains all the sdk's, tools and utilities and can be used to instantly start working on any project.

-It is quite large in size, but is shared across all projects, so actually it can save a lot of space in the long run.
-Moreover, it is partially built using Nix, so updates are incremental and fast.

 ## Usage